Program for Assertive Community Treatment (PACT)

 What Does PACT Offer?

-PACT offers coordinated treatment by a team of behavioral health specialists including a psychiatrist or ARNP, nurse, chemical dependency specialist, employment specialist, mental health counselors, case managers, and a peer support specialist.
+PACT offers coordinated treatment by a team of behavioral health specialists including a psychiatrist or ARNP, nurse, co-occuring disorders specialist, employment specialist, mental health counselors, case managers, and a peer support specialist.
 Some of the key elements of PACT include:

 - Small caseloads with a ratio of about 10 participants per staff person